PERSONAL INFORMATION WE COLLECT

 We do not charge a fee to process or respond to your verifiable consumer request unless it would require an excessive effort to complete, is repetitive, or manifestly unfounded.
 If we determine that the request warrants a fee, We will tell you why we made that decision and provide you with a cost estimate before completing your request.

 To exercise the right to “Opt-Out”, you (or your authorized representative) may submit a request to us by visiting the following Internet Web page link: Do Not Sell My Information

 Once you make an Opt-Out request, We will wait at least twelve (12) months before asking you to reauthorize Personal Information sales.
 However, you may change your mind and opt back in to Personal Information sales at any time by notifying us at http://firstname.lastname@example.org or by calling 800-535-9925.

 We will only use Personal Information provided in an Opt-Out request to review and comply with the request.

-We will not discriminate against you for exercising any of your CCPA rights.
-Unless permitted by the CCPA, we will not: deny you goods or services; charge you different prices or rates for goods or services, including through granting discounts or other benefits, or imposing penalties; provide you a different level or quality of goods or services; or suggest that you may receive a different price or rate for goods or services or a different level or quality of goods or services.
+We will not discriminate against you for exercising any of your CPRA rights.
+Unless permitted by the CPRA, we will not: deny you goods or services; charge you different prices or rates for goods or services, including through granting discounts or other benefits, or imposing penalties; provide you a different level or quality of goods or services; or suggest that you may receive a different price or rate for goods or services or a different level or quality of goods or services.

 OTHER CALIFORNIA PRIVACY RIGHTS